Education and Outreach

 In-person

-Ebonee Thomas, second flute/piccolo in the Dallas Opera and assistant professor of flute at University of Missouri-Kansas City, will be giving a pre-concert masterclass from 3:30 to 4:30 pm prior to her 5:30 pm recital at the same location.
-Jessica Taskov is the masterclass coordinator.
+Ebonee Thomas, second flute/piccolo in the Dallas Opera and assistant professor of flute at the University of Missouri-Kansas City, gave an inspiring pre-concert masterclass from 3:30 to 4:30 pm before her 5:30 pm recital.

 The program: